Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Results

-We further hypothesized that the specific strategy of the agent would shape group norms: unconditional cooperation would raise contributions (H1a), conditional cooperation would sustain them (H1b), and free-riding would erode them (H1c).
+We further hypothesised that the specific strategy of the agent would shape group norms: unconditional cooperation would raise contributions (H1a), conditional cooperation would sustain them (H1b), and free-riding would erode them (H1c).
 The results offer little support for these specific predictions.
-While groups with unconditional cooperators trended slightly higher and free-riders slightly lower (see Figure 2), these differences were not statistically significant in the regression model.
-The lack of substantial differentiation among bot strategies suggests that the presence of two other human moderators buffered the group against the extreme behaviours (0 or 100 tokens) exhibited by the single automated agent.
-This finding is robust to participant suspicion: Excluding the 44 participants who expressed doubt about the group composition, the treatment effect remained statistically non-significant ($\beta = 3.05, p = .396$) and the primary behavioral drivers (inertia, conditional cooperation) remained stable.
+While groups with unconditional cooperators trended slightly higher and free-riders slightly lower (see Figure \ref{fig:PGG_rounds}), these differences were not statistically significant in the regression model.
+The lack of substantial differentiation among bot strategies may reflect both the presence of two other human group members and the aggregate-feedback structure, which diluted the behavioural signal of the single automated agent.
+This finding is robust to participant suspicion: Excluding the 44 participants who expressed doubt about the group composition, the treatment effect remained statistically non-significant ($\beta = 3.05, p = .396$) and the primary behavioural drivers (inertia, conditional cooperation) remained stable.
 These results indicate that we find the same behavioural rules which govern conditional cooperation, namely sensitivity to others’ contributions, individual inertia, and decline across rounds, equally in both human and AI groups.

-\paragraph{Precision and Range of Treatment Effects:} While the mixed-effects model revealed no significant treatment effect ($β = 1.09, p = .738$), we further examined the precision of this estimate to determine the smallest effect size that the data could meaningfully detect.
-Using estimated marginal means from the model, we calculated the pairwise contrast between human- and AI-labelled conditions and its 90 \% confidence interval (AI – human = –0.49, CI [–3.92, 2.94]).
-This interval indicates that any true difference in mean contributions is unlikely to exceed approximately ±4 tokens.
-Thus, although we cannot claim formal statistical equivalence, the analysis indicates that any plausible treatment difference is small and well below the magnitude typically considered meaningful.
-Participants, therefore, appeared to approach the cooperation task under a shared normative logic, regardless of whether one group member was labelled as human or AI.
+\paragraph{Precision and Equivalence of Treatment Effects:} While the mixed-effects model revealed no significant treatment effect ($β = 1.09, p = .738$), a non-significant difference does not by itself demonstrate equivalence.
+We therefore formally tested whether contributions in the two label conditions were equivalent within a smallest effect size of interest of ±5 tokens (5\% of the endowment; see Section 2.4) using two one-sided tests (TOST) on the estimated marginal means contrast.
+The contrast between conditions was small (AI – human = –0.40, SE = 2.03, 90\% CI [–3.75, 2.95]), and both one-sided tests rejected differences at the equivalence bounds ($t(232.3) = 2.27$, $p = .012$ against –5; $t(232.3) = –2.66$, $p = .004$ against +5): contributions were statistically equivalent within ±5 tokens in the full sample.
+Participants, therefore, appeared to approach the cooperation task under shared normative expectations, regardless of whether one group member was labelled as human or AI.